 This application involves property that is located at 19588 McCord Road in Oregon City.
 The property also has a narrow, 50-foot-wide frontage on Leland Road.
 The site is developed with one single-family home and associated outbuildings.
 It is in current use as a Christmas tree farm.
 The property has been recently annexed to the City of Oregon City and has the default zoning of R-10 applied to it.
 The abutting subdivision to the northwest (Pavilion Park) is zoned R-6 and is developed with single-family detached homes at that density.
 The Rian Park subdivision to the northeast is zoned R-3.5 and developed with single-family homes at that density pattern.
-Multiple streets (Anita Place, Pelican Lake Place, Joseph Way, Villard Place, and Ross Street) abut and are stubbed into the subject property to R-6 and to develop a 25 lot subdivision that will provide for connectivity to complete the street pattern in this area.
+Multiple streets (Anita Place, Pelican Lake Place, Joseph Way, Villard Place, and Ross Street) abut and are stubbed into the subject property from these adjoining subdivisions.
+This application proposes to rezone the subject property to R-6 and to develop a 25 lot subdivision that will provide for connectivity to complete the street pattern in this area.